Architecture Guide

 Content Protection (DRM)

-win.setContentProtection(true) leverages OS-level DRM to prevent screen recording tools (OBS, Teams, Zoom, Discord) from seeing the window.
-The window renders as a black rectangle or is completely invisible to screen capture APIs.
-This is a Windows DXGI hardware flag, not a software trick.
+win.setContentProtection(true) leverages OS-level DRM to prevent screen recording tools (OBS, Teams, Zoom) from seeing the window.
+It renders as a black rectangle to capture APIs.

 4